reedns/portfolio/README.md

 Portfolio

 This is an project for CodeFellows Ruby on Rails Dev Accelerator.
 The app displays a blog and projects that I have created.
+Using Devise I have implemented authentication.
+Using the Pundit Gem I have set authorization for general site visitors, article authors and article editors.

 Methodology: